Tanmay4477/demo/README.md

 # demo
-This is a demo to see some things on github
+This is a demo to see some things on github.
+Seeing that now